leila-alhemali/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    These are all higher order functions that use callback functions as arguments. .map iterates over each item in an array and makes the same modification to it.
+If the programmer wanted to divide every item in an array, they would call .map on it.
+This function returns a new array. .reduce retrieves a single value from the dataset.
+It must have an initializer.
+An easy example is wanting to total the cost of all of items in a shoppingCart array.
+An important thing to remember about .reduce is it requires an initialized accumulator. .reduce returns a single value. .filter works on a true/false basis.
+Anything that meets the set conditions is returned into a new array.

 2. Explain the difference between a callback and a higher order function.

+A higher order function receives a callback function as a parameter.
+A callback function is common function that is named such because it works in conjunction with the higher order function to achieve the program's goal.

 3. Explain what a closure is.

+Closure is related to the scope of a function.
+With proper closure, the scope of the function is such that the program can access the needed variables at a later time.
+Closure happens when an inner function reaches into an outer function to grab a value defined in the outer function.

 4. Describe the four principles of the 'this' keyword.

+.this creates an instance of a variable

+window binding- This is not ideal. .this will default to the window. implicit binding- This is the most common. .this is referring to what is 'left of the dot' when the function is invoked
+explicit binding- This is when .this is explicitly pass in what we want .this to be refer to by using .call, .apply or .bind new binding- is used in constructor functions.
+It creates a new instance of a class and .this is bound to it.

 5. Why do we need super() in an extended class?

+super() takes the place of object.prototype when creating a child class.
+It writes all of the parent classes' attributes on to the child class.
+It is an aspect of inheritance.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.